When to Start Wearing a Postpartum Belly Wrap, by Birth Type

 3. Stand or sit upright.
 Don't lie down to wrap.

-5. Tie snug from hip to ribs — not tight enough to restrict your breath.
+5. Tie snug from hip to ribs.
+Not tight enough to restrict your breath.

 7. Take it off to shower or sleep.